top of page

 For example, you can:

-- sort the information to adapt to your situation for parts 2 and 3,
+- Sort and adapt to your situation for parts 2 and 3,

-The elements are in spreadsheet, just select a line to delete it or change the coloring.
+The elements are in a table, just select a row to delete it or change the coloring.

-We ask you not to modify the footers which refer to the institutional file, as well as the descriptive elements of the FALC at the bottom of the last page.
+We ask that you do not modify the footers that refer to the institutional record, as well as the descriptive elements of the FALC at the bottom of the last page.

-We remain at your disposal for any information at the following email extravaillants@gmail.com
+We remain at your disposal toHELP YOU and for any information at the following email address: extravaillants@gmail.com

 Editable sheet